Sport: Baseball, Track & Field, and Football

 Dave returned to Durham, graduated Duke Med School in 1962 and moved to Florida, where he became a world-famous eye surgeon.
 He continued to compete in Masters events from time to time.
 In the early 1970s, he entered a 100-meters race in Miami mistakenly assuming it was for runners 30 and over.
 It was not.
 He won the race in 9.6 seconds.
 In 1981, Dave was inducted into the U.S Track & Field Hall of Fame.

 Dave retired to North Carolina and nearly mastered yet another sport, golf.
 He got to see his grandson Christian McCaffrey of Stanford be named a finalist for the 2015 Heisman Trophy.
 His daughter, Lisa, had married NFL star Ed McCaffrey.
-Dave passed away in Miami Beach after suffering a heart attack at age 79.
+In 2010, he was named by Duke its outstanding athlete of the 20th century.
+Dave retired to North Carolina and golf became his best sport.
+He passed away in 2016 from cancer at the age of 79,